Diva Cup Tips: All the Advice you Need to Get Started

 Diva Cup Tip #9: Cutting the Stem

-Although I would never recommend cutting the stem for the first cycle or two that you use the cup, if it’s persistently sticking out and feeling uncomfortable, it’s a great option.
-The stem isn’t actually used to pull the cup out.
-You should grip the base instead.
-The stem is however what gives you access to the base.
+Although we would never recommend cutting the stem for the first cycle or two that you use the cup, if it’s persistently sticking out and feeling uncomfortable, it’s a great option.

 But, if the stem is too long, don’t throw out the Diva Cup and try another brand.
 Cut the stem a little bit shorter and see if it works for you.
 It usually does, as long as the fit is good and it doesn’t leak.